 But how about Jesus?
 Won’t you want to see Him?
 Jesus will be everywhere.
 He will be with you and your loved ones, enjoying your happiness.

 You are experiencing perfect victory!
 Now you have no more worry about the second resurrection.
 You have attained to the resurrection of the kings, judges, and priests who will govern the earth alongside our Lord Jesus.
-You now are His brother in a greater sense than ever before.
+You are now His brother in a greater sense than ever before.

 Perhaps you will want to visit loved ones, Christian or not, who did not attain to this early resurrection.
 Something like that happened before, after Jesus was resurrected.